 OurSpanish lawyers can provide you with more information about the current programs developed be the government.
 Investors can also request for legal advice on the tax advantages Spanish companies can benefit from.
 Our lawyers can offer assistance on the tax minimization procedures that can be employed here, but also on the procedures for registering for VAT purposes and applying for an EORI number in Spain.

 We invite you to watch a short video on opening a Spanish business:

-What are the main steps for setting up a business in Spain?
+The main steps for setting up a business in Spain

 Once the foreign investor has chosen the type of entity they will set up in Spain, the next step will be deciding the company’s name and preparing the incorporation documents.
 First, they must verify the authenticity of the company’s trade name with the Spanish Commercial Register, which may take up to 2 days.
 The certificate issued by this entity is valid for three months; that means the registration must be done within this period of time.
 Certificates can only be renewed once.

 After this procedure is done, the founders of the company should open a bank account where they will deposit the share capital and obtain a proof from the bank.
 The documents necessary for the registration must be notarized and then submitted to the local Trade Register in the town where the company will have the registered address.